themedef/go-hermes/TRANSACTION.md

 ```go
 err := tx.Rollback()
 ```
-Discards all pending operations.
+**Description:**
-- No-op if there is no active transaction.
+Discards all queued operations and invokes rollback callbacks to restore the previous state.
+If no transaction is active, this is a no-op.

 ---